 Even though it might seem as though some dogs bark “at anything and everything,” there are different triggers behind most barking behavior.
 You’ll need to address the behavior differently depending on what the motivation is.
 By keeping the circumstances in mind, you can deal with the unwanted behavior more effectively.

 Many dog owners find good results in using the best bark collars in the market if other means of training won’t work to eliminate nuisance barking.
 However, the truth is that the more you know about why your dog misbehaves, the faster you can take a proactive approach.
 The good news is that training your dog not to bark is not something that will take hours of your time daily.
-You can spend a relatively short time to get your dog to stop barking, but you must be consistent.
+You can spend a relatively short time to stop it when a dog barks excessively, but you must be consistent.

 Barking Every Time Someone Comes to the Door